Frequently Asked Questions

 Yes, the applicant will need to submit an acquittal report at the end of your project in Smartygrants within 60 days of completing their project what the outcomes were and how they were achieved.

-The applicant will need to detail how the funds were spent, provide receipts and complete a 'return of unspent funds' form if there are funds left over.
+Note: The applicant will need to detail how the funds were spent, provide receipts and complete a 'return of unspent funds' form and return the funds.

-Any social media produced including, videos, photographs and online features should be sent to e: email@example.com and any material produced, for example, reports, journal articles, policy papers relating to the project should also be submitted as part of the acquittal process.
+Any social media produced including, videos, photographs and online features should be sent to email@example.com and any material produced, for example, reports, journal articles, policy papers relating to the project should also be submitted as part of the acquittal process in Smartygrants.

 Note: DFAT does not assist with visa applications or travel advice.